slayerdemon978/youtube_rag-system/README.md

 ## 📖 Usage Guide

-### Web Interface
+### 🌐 Web Interface

-1. **Fetch Single Video**:
+#### 1. **Enhanced Single Video Fetching**:
    - Enter a YouTube URL in the "Fetch Transcript" section
-   - Click "Fetch Transcript" - this automatically creates a vector store
+   - Click "Fetch Transcript" - the system will:
+     - Try multiple languages (English variants + auto-detection)
+     - Retry failed attempts automatically
+     - Show detailed progress and suggestions
+     - Automatically create a vector store on success
-   - If fetching fails, you'll see an error message with manual input suggestion
+   - If fetching fails, you'll see:
+     - Specific error messages explaining why it failed
+     - Helpful suggestions for manual input
+     - Available language information (if any)

-2. **Manual Transcript Input** (New Feature):
+#### 2. **Improved Manual Transcript Input**:
-   - Use this when automatic fetching fails
+   - **When to use**: Automatic fetching fails, private videos, restricted content
+   - **Features**:
+     - Automatic timestamp removal (detects patterns like `00:01:30`)
+     - Text quality validation and warnings
+     - Duplicate file detection
+     - Automatic vector store creation
+   - **How to use**:
-   - Enter the video title and paste the transcript text
+     - Enter a descriptive video title
+     - Paste the transcript text (timestamps will be cleaned automatically)
-   - Click "Save Manual Transcript" - automatically creates a vector store
+     - Click "Save Manual Transcript"
-   - Perfect for private videos, restricted content, or when API limits are reached

-3. **Fetch Playlist** (YouTube API):
+     - System provides warnings for quality issues

+#### 3. **Smart Playlist Processing**:
    - Enter a YouTube playlist URL
+   - The system will:
-   - The system will fetch all videos in the playlist
+     - Fetch all videos in the playlist using YouTube API
-   - Failed videos are logged, successful ones are processed

-4. **Ask Questions**:
+     - Process each video with enhanced error handling
+     - Show detailed progress (success/failure counts)
+     - Continue processing even if some videos fail
+     - Provide summary of results

+#### 4. **Intelligent Q&A System**:
-   - Select a transcript from the dropdown
+   - Select a transcript from the dropdown (only shows transcripts with vector stores)
    - Type your question in the text area
    - Click "Ask Question" to get AI-powered answers
+   - View question history and previous answers

 ### CLI Interface